mrozbarry/erinnbarry.com/content/about_me.md

 ## ABOUT ME
-I recently graduated with a Master of Arts in Psychology with high distinction.
-Previously, I graduated with an Honours Bachelor of Arts in Psychology (Concentration: Research Specialist), with a Minor in Philosophy.
-I am currently pursuing a career in research or in a related field  (e.g., article editing).
+I graduated with a Master of Arts degree in Psychology (thesis based) in 2019.
+Previously, I graduated with an Honours Bachelor of Arts degree in Psychology (Concentration: Research Specialist), with a Minor in Philosophy.

+Currently, I am working as a contract editor at Cactus Communications, editing manuscripts in psychology and psychosocial healthcare.

-My [husband](https://www.mrbarry.com/), a software developer, and I have been married for 8 years.
+My [husband](https://www.mrbarry.com/), a software developer, and I have been married since 2011.
 We recently purchased our first home and have been enjoying living in the country with our 2 dogs, Harley and Rufus.

 Thank you for visiting my professional website!
-I am interested in all opportunities that present themselves to me, so feel free to reach out if you'd like!
+I am interested in all opportunities that present themselves to me (particularly those that are research related), so feel free to reach out if you'd like!

 <br>